I used to hear that just about every night when I would be sitting in my living room.

 A study was done back in 2017 that signified the issues that come from declawing which include the fact that cats who are declawed have a harder time walking and can also bring on other bad behaviors like biting and aggressiveness.

-With all of the options above – one is bound to work, so do not get frustrated – just keep trying!
-Every cat is different so no one strategy will work for all of them.
+In most cases, one of the above options should work.
+But, every cat is different so no one strategy will work for all of them.

 If you have found that none of these work on keeping kitty from where they should be, you have one feisty feline.